 Hot Springs near Winter Park, Colorado

-Hot Sulphur Springs, CO is not the most original name out there but a telling name it is.
-Hot Sulpher has been relaxing travelers for many, many years from as long back as the Ute Indians were running things up here in this part of Grand County.
+Hot Sulphur Springs is not the most original name out there but a telling name it is.
+The mineral baths and pools of Hot Sulphur Springs have been relaxing travelers for many years – from as long back as the Native American Ute Tribe were running things up here in this part of Grand County.

 The first inhabitants of the hot springs area were the Ute Indians, who used the springs for many years.
 The Utes believed in the healing qualities of the earth-warmed waters and referred to them as “big medicine” and “magic waters”.
 It was common place for them to bathe themselves, children and livestock in the waters.

 In 1840 William Byers, for whom the adjoining canyon is named, became the first white man to discover the hot springs and quickly laid claim to the area, setting the stones for the township known as Hot Sulphur Springs.
 With the aid of the U.S. Cavalry and the courts, he ‘acquired’ the land from the Ute Tribe and began commercializing access to the hot baths.

 The resort has been continually operational for 150 years+ and in the 1920’s to 1950’s was one of the most popular hot springs resorts in the Rocky Mountain States.

 Today, Hot Sulphur Springs Resort & Spa is open 7 days a week from 8 AM – 10 PM.
 There are over 20 pools varying in size and temperature from 95F to 112F.
 No chemicals are added nor is the water re-circulated or filtered.
 The water is supposedly drinkable straight from the springs if you can deal with some really hot water.
 Tea anyone?